davidjudge1965/homelabjourney/README.md

 # Home Lab Journey
-This repo holds my notes, instructions and explanations or thoughts around my journey into home labbing.
+This repo holds my notes, instructions and explanations or thoughts around my journey into homelabbing.

 I've been homelabbing for many years now, but as I embark on new explorations I wanted to document the journey.